DhasiM/cots-detection/README.md

 ### Setup
 To begin working with YOLO in PyTorch is as easy as:
-* Install

-*Clone the repo and install the requirements
+* Clone the repo and install the requirements
   ```
   git clone https://github.com/ultralytics/yolov5  # clone
   cd yolov5